HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### Best practices

-Using Resource Hints can be confusing at times, so let&#39;s go over some quick best practices to follow based on Lighthouse&#39;s automated audit.
+Using Resource Hints can be confusing at times, so let's go over some quick best practices to follow based on Lighthouse's automated audit.

 To safely implement `dns-prefetch` and `preconnect` make sure to have them in separate links tags.